TuomoKareoja/wifi-locationing/README.md

     │   │
     │   ├── data           <- Scripts to download or generate data │   │
-    │   ├── models         <- Scripts to train models and then use trained models to make │   │                     predictions
+    │   └── models         <- Scripts to train models and then use trained models to make │                         predictions
-    │   │
-    │   └── visualization  <- Scripts to create exploratory and results oriented visualizations │       └── visualize.py
     │
-    └── tox.ini            <- tox file with settings for running tox; see tox.testrun.org
+    └── tox.ini            <- tox file with settings for black

 --------